 Get Grounded ~ creating & sustaining a self-practice

 Do you get to class as often as you'd like?
-Lots of things—whether truly or significant or just ego-driven excuses—can be in the way.
-But even if your class attendance is interrupted, you can still get on your mat!
+Lots of things—whether truly significant matters or just ego-driven excuses—can be in the way.
+But even when your class attendance is interrupted, you can still get on your mat!
 Or meditation cushion.
 But again, those pesky excuses can still get in the way.

 This workshop focuses on how to face and overcome the excuses and judgements that keep us from practice.
 We'll break down that inner dialogue, as well as address various ways to structure a self practice.
 Stephanie will share stories of practicing in airports, at Center Camp in Black Rock City, even a bed platform in India!
 You'll have plenty of new ideas and inspiration.
 Appropriate for all levels.